-For the measurement period ended June 30, 2021, the TPL was determined by rolling forward the June 30, 2020 results.
+For the measurement periods ended June 30, 2022 and 2021, the TPL was determined by rolling forward the June 30, 2021 and June 30, 2020 TPL, respectively.
 The TPL was based on the following actuarial methods and assumptions:

-Valuation Date June 30, 2020

-Measurement Date June 30, 2021

-Actuarial Cost Method Entry-Age Normal Cost

-Method

-Actuarial Assumptions:

-Discount Rate 7.15% Inflation 2.50%

-Salary Increases Varies by Entry Age and

-Mortality Rate Table(1)

-Service

-Derived using CalPERS'

-Membership data for all Funds

-Post Retirement Benefit Increase Contract COLA up to 2.50% until Purchasing Power

-Protection Allowance Floor on Purchasing Power applies
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED JUNE 30, 2023 AND 2022

+For the measurement period ending June 30: 2022 2021 Actuarial Cost Method Entry-Age Normal Cost Method Entry-Age Normal Cost Method Actuarial Assumptions: Discount Rate 6.90% 7.15% Inflation 2.30% 2.50% Salary Increases Varies by Entry Age and Service Varies by Entry Age and Service Mortality Rate Table (1) Derived using CalPERS' Membership data for all Derived using CalPERS' Membership data for all Post Retirement Benefit Increase Contract COLA up to 2.30% until Purchasing Power Protection Allowance Floor on Purchasing Power applies Contract COLA up to 2.50% until Purchasing Power Protection Allowance Floor on Purchasing Power applies

+(1) The mortality table was developed based on CalPERS' specific data.
+The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.